Frequently Asked Questions

 Emergency and Special Service Numbers

-Western Sahara utilizes dedicated short codes for emergency and support services.
-These numbers are vital for public safety and access to essential services.
-Your systems should prioritize these calls and ensure accessibility.
+Western Sahara uses dedicated short codes for emergency and support services.
+Prioritize these calls in your systems and ensure accessibility.

 Emergency Services